vicliv/CompactionAnalysis/README.md

 Make sure you have everything installed to run dbbench properly (GFLAGS, gcc make, C++) The added statistics are for each interval:
 - Read histogram by interval
-- Write histohram by interval
+- Write histogram by interval
 - Number of written bytes during compaction per intervals These statistics are activated when the parameter stats_interval_seconds is used Each picked keys are also now printed to the file analysis/keys.txt to check the distribution.
 This would be useful for future work.